- Best meat injectors reviews

 Using a meat injector is not rocket science, but it does involve precision.
 If you are not careful with the process of injecting chicken, you may end up breaking the needle or squirting liquid all over the place.

 You also need to make a proper hole in the meat, taking care that the needle does not get stuck anywhere when inserting it.
 For making a neat hole, a metal spike is the best tool.
-Make sure the hole reaches all the way down to the center of the meat.
+Make sure the hole reaches down to the center of the meat.

 To fill the syringe with the liquid, pull the plunger back.
 That’s it.
 You’re now ready to inject the meat.

 Take your time and be slow and careful when injecting the meat.
-Make sure to plunge the needle deep into the center of the meat, and slowly and steadily depress the plunger.
+Make sure to plunge the needle deep into the center of the flesh, and slowly and steadily depress the plunger.

 Never try to plunge quickly, because this will only make streams of liquid squirt all over the place.
 Once all the liquid has been used to inject chicken, slowly pull out the needle.

-If the meat is very big, you may need to make more than one hole and then take turns injecting into each of them.
-To minimize the time taken, you can make one big hole and then angle the needle in different directions as you inject in it.
+If the meat is enormous, you may need to make more than one hole and then take turns injecting into each of them.
+To minimize the time taken, you can make one big hole and then angle the needle in different directions as you insert in it.
 In this way, you can avoid making several holes in the meat.

 Best meats for injecting

-Large cuts of meat are usually the best for injecting, such as whole chicken, turkey, hams, hogs, and pork.
-There are some really dry meats like chicken, turkey, pork loin, lamb legs that are hard to make tender and juicy.
+Massive cuts of meat are usually the best for pumpings, such as whole chicken, turkey, hams, hogs, and pork.
+There are some dehydrated meats like chicken, turkey, pork loin, lamb legs that are hard to make tender and juicy.

 But with injections, they are completely transformed.
 You wouldn’t need to smear them with marinade anymore to add flavor or tenderize them.

 With the use of injectors, dry meats with low-fat content like brisket, duck, turkey, and chicken get a whole new flavor.
-You can inject just about any meat you like, though.
+You can inject just any meat you like.

 When using an injector to put marinade inside the meat, you cannot use anything with solid pieces in it.
 So your chopped herbs and crushed garlic are a strict no-no when injecting meat.
 Most meat injectors do not come with a needle that’s wide enough to pass solid pieces.